kammitama5/kammitama5.github.io/_posts/2021-4-24-Saturday-April-24th.md

 - I've thought about this a bit since she gave this amazing talk, because I think that it's especially a problem for the kind of person who would choose to pursue something like a doctoral degree.
 Or run a business.
 Or pursue a Hollywood career.
 They tend to be very driven, focus-minded, goal oriented people who are set on achieving this one goal, and are absolutely broken if this doesn't pan out.
 So I'm really happy she gave this talk.
-- It's interesting because when I think about stools, the first thing I think about is Glenn Gould.
+- It's interesting because when I think about stools, the first thing I think about is [Glenn Gould](https://en.wikipedia.org/wiki/Glenn_Gould), which I understand is a weird thing to say, so hear me out.
 I took a class at Cornell in my last semester of Undergrad, where I learned a lot about his music, including listening to his 1955 album of Bach's Goldberg Variations.
 Later, I bought several books on him.
 He was absolutely fascinating because he was one of those obsessive types, and he often performed with a lopsided stool.
 To me, it's a great analogy for the type of personality type or level of commitment of certain types of people who pursue achievement of goals at certain levels in society.